Kitchio

 “Kitchio turns pricing reviews from a gut-feel meeting into a calm, number-backed weekly routine.”

-Keep recipe logic, invoice changes, stock risk and target-margin decisions tied together so operators always know what changed and what to do next.
+Keep recipe logic, invoice changes, stock risk and margin decisions tied together so operators always know what changed and what needs action next.

 invoice reviewbuying profilesstock boardcount sessionrecipe costmenu engineeringpricingalertsdashboardonboardingbusiness setupvat defaultsrecount follow-upai insights

-Kitchio brings together the screens and decisions restaurant operators actually use every week.
+Kitchio brings together the screens and weekly decisions restaurant operators actually use.

 Buying profiles